Producers Guild Awards 2018 Winners: The Complete List

 Game of Thrones (Season 7)

-The Handmaid's Tale (Season 1)
+WINNER: The Handmaid's Tale (Season 1)

 Stranger Things (Season 2)